dpolychr/mim/README.md

   -x, --ref_end_pos            <int>      Ending position of reference to search.
 Default: ref length.
   -n, --query_start_pos        <int>      Starting position of query to search.
 Default: 0.
   -m, --query_end_pos          <int>      Ending position of query to search.
 Default: query length.
+  -a, --all_mims               <int>      Choose 1 to return all maximal inexact matches or 0 to return
+                                          single maximal inexact matches.
+Default: 0.
  Number of threads:
   -T, --threads                <int>      Number of threads to use.
 Default: 1.
 ```